rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

+- ensure windows cut out of walls (102)
+- clarify convention that walls must have things cut out of them, else holes cannot be computed

 - ✅ Rename `GeomorphCssLightsTest` as `LightsTest`
 - ✅ Create `NavDemo1`
   > to be based on ✅ `LightsTest` and 🚧 `SvgNavDemo1`